 HCI 472 HCI Design Fundamentals II

-See D2L for the syllabus homepage password and user name.
+See D2L for the complete syllabus and the password and user name.

 In HCI 472, we will focus on the visual design in digital artifacts.
 Evaluate, critique and create digital artifacts (design system and pattern library) organized by design principles.
 Choose color, type, layout and imagery towards the creation of aesthetic and usable, responsive and accessible digital artifacts.
 Introduction to accessibility, information visualization and animation.